-Bistecca alla fiorentina at trattoria Sergio Gozzi in Florence!
-The famous T-bone comes from the Italian Chianina cattle breed, also one of the oldest in the world.
+Bistecca alla fiorentina at restaurant and trattoria Sergio Gozzi in Florence!
+This world famous T-bone comes from the Italian Chianina cattle breed, which is also one of the oldest in the world.

 Florence, my dear!

 I visited Firenze about 12 years ago by bus during the Easter holidays with school.
 All I can remember is rain, loads of spaghetti bolognaise for lunch and dinner, heavier rain and (oh boy) a bus reeking of puke and a blocked toilet.

 No Bistecca alla Fiorentina though.

 And because of that, I am glad to be back in Florence for a week with the hubs.
 And we traveled by plane this time.

 Bistecca alla Fiorentina